DuncanB112P/CICD-Pipeline_Duncan0224/README.md

 These IAM roles and policies were already established in the client's AWS account.
 These roles and policies can alternatively be created in Terraform as part of the configuration.

 # STEP BY STEP TO IMPLEMENT CONFIGURATION:
-1. Outside of Terraform, create an S3 bucket and DynamoDB table to be used for the remote backend
+1. Outside of Terraform, create an S3 bucket and DynamoDB table to be used for the remote backend.
+2. Create service roles for CodeBuild and CodePipeline that have the additional permissions mentioned above.
-2. In AWS, create a Codestar connection to the Github repo being used.
+3. In AWS, create a Codestar connection to the Github repo being used.
 Save the ARN for that connection to a **.txt** file stored locally.
 4. Ensure that **.txt** files for the _codestar_connections:connection_, _CodePipelineServiceRole_, and _CodeBuildServiceRole_ are stored locally.
 5. Ensure that the path to those files are set correctly in the **"${path.root}/"** method (i.e., _relative to the "root" directory_).
+6. Name the specific variables mentioned in the above section.
+7. Follow the Terraform workflow to deploy the infrastructure.